Maiolino-Au/scRNAseq_tutorial/README.md

     sudo wget zlib1g-dev libbz2-dev liblzma-dev libncurses5-dev pandoc git && \
     rm -rf /var/lib/apt/lists/* # Clean up apt cache
 ```

+PROBPLEM - WORK IN PROGRESS

+- still not implemented correctly in the Dockerfile, v0.0.1 does not have it and works

 We want to set the user as a non-root user to avoid permission issues when running R and JupyterLab.
 This is a good practice to enhance security and avoid potential conflicts with file permissions.
 The following commands create a new user with the username `containeruser`, set the home directory, and switch to that user.